Schuylkill County DUI Lawyer

 Call a Schuylkill County DUI lawyer to help in your defense and reduce your charges.

 An arrest for driving under the influence in Pennsylvania can be a stressful and downright frightening experience.
 It may feel like your life is quickly unraveling, and you may not know what the next steps in the legal process are.
-Without a Schuylkill County DUI lawyer by your side, you could easily make a mistake during your case.
+Without a Schuylkill County DUI lawyer, you could easily make a mistake during your case.

 Legally, you do have the right to refuse a chemical test.
 However, there are consequences for doing so.
 Your license will be suspended for at least a year, on top of any penalties for the DUI itself.
 Even if you are found not guilty of DUI, you still face suspension.
 Depending on your blood alcohol content (BAC), you could face a license suspension for up to two and a half years.